There are 4 important pieces to a preschool tour. The desired outcome of a tour is enrollment.

 “I have really enjoyed meeting you all today and showing you the program.
 I think with Cheryl’s love for art and science, she would be a great fit in Miss Tamara’s class!
 I would love for your family to join our program.
 Would you like to have her start on the first of the month?”

 Unless you know specifically that you cannot meet the family’s needs, ask them to enroll!

 WHAT?
 Your program may not be the right fit for a family??

 I have had three times where our program would not have been the right fit for a family.

 1. Due to the parent’s request that the child have a one-on-one aid for extra learning (not due to a special need).
 This family wanted one on one instruction which our program does not provide.
 I discussed other options in the community for their child while still letting the family know of the growth and learning that does happen in a group-based program.
 (The family chose a Montessori program in the end).

 2. A parent's desire was for a highly structured program, specifically to teach reading and math.
-Again, I discussed the positivity of learning the alphabet and math skills in a print rich environment.
+Again, I discussed the positive aspects of learning the alphabet and math skills in a print rich environment.
 They chose a different program as well.

 3. Conflict with hours.
 The family needed a program that was available to have their child from 8:30-12:00.
 Our program was 9:00-12:00 and we were not in a position to open earlier.